 Though customers acquisition is vital, remember that your blog should not look like a pure marketing and promotion tool.
 Always take existing users and readers into account and share thoughts and plans regarding your product, give your opinion on topics that might be interesting for the blog readership to keep them engaged.

-N.B.
 I’d highly recommend that you set up quality analytics before proceeding with ads.
-By quality I mean that you not only track the total number of visitors to your site but also see conversion rates (a number of signups, for example) for each traffic source, be it Adwords or Reddit.
-It’d also be great to track referral paths for every visitor you get so that afterwards you will be able to make deeper analysis of churn rates, LTV, etc.
+By quality, I mean that you not only track the total number of visitors to your site but also see conversion rates (a number of signups, for example) for each traffic source, be it Adwords or Reddit.
+It’d also be great to track referral paths for every visitor you get so that afterward you will be able to make a deeper analysis of churn rates, LTV, etc.

 We got inspired to try the paid discovery on this site after coming across this success story and thought we’d enjoy the same magic results.